archisvaze/capstone-1-backend/Readme.md

 Estimated Time: 4 hours
 - 8:37am - started working on frontend to ad/remove quiestions
 - 9:00am - creating route to remove question
-- 10:10am -finished add/remove question from quiz
+- 10:10am - finished add/remove question from quiz

-Milestone 3 Complete in: 2 hours 40 mins
+- 10:30am - started working on creating new Page for editing quiz